 There are two parts of the model that are particularly appealing: the first is that the running costs are very low, providing a passive income revenue stream for organisations doing incredible work.
 TAP London needs very little maintenance and therefore is volunteer-led to keep costs low.
 Since launch, it has already offset the initial investment of the infrastructure, achieving an ROI of 350% within its first year.
 The second, is that it empowers community involvement.
 The giving points are 'hosted' by various venues across the city and participating organisations take pride in fundraising and engaging their clients to donate.
 One coffee chain has single handedly raised over £15,000.
 A retailer raised £4,000 in just three days through hosting an event.

-Following a review of the pilot, we have ambitious expansion plans, our aims are to
+Following a review of the pilot, organisers have ambitious expansion plans, their aims are to

 - Raise £1 million from over 300k individuals by 2023

-- Expand our infrastructure and number of giving points year-on-year, with an addition 25 units having been procured for this year’s campaign
+- Expand their infrastructure and number of giving points year-on-year, with an addition 25 units having been procured for this year’s campaign

 - Continue to help other cities replicate the model; TAP London has given advice and support to other UK cities who are running their own campaigns including Leicester, Peterborough and Oxford.